-Fig fruit is known by mankind since ancient times.
+The fig fruit has been known by mankind since ancient times.
 It is assumed that it was first seen in South Arabia.
 Later figs appeared in Judea, Syria, and then at the Mediterranean coast.
-There are more than 400 varieties of it.
-Its ability to treat various diseases was applied in ancient Egypt, ancient Greece and Arabia.
-Though fresh figs are not available for everyone, mostly for the inhabitants of the southern countries, dried figs can be easily purchased by anyone.
+There are more than 400 varieties of figs. Its ability to treat various diseases was applied in ancient Egypt, ancient Greece and Arabia.
+Though fresh figs are not available for everyone, mostly for the inhabitants of the southern countries, dried figs can be easily purchased or made by anyone.

 How Are Dried Figs Made?

-The figs’ skin becomes flexible and the flesh has jam-like consistency.
-Such wilted figs are put into the boxes where they should stay for few month.
+The figs’ skin becomes flexible and the flesh has a jam-like consistency.
+Such wilted figs are put into the boxes where they should stay for a few months.
 When they turn into bronze or amber color – they are ready for the consumption.
 Sometimes they have white scurf on the surface.
-It’s sugar crystals, not the mold.
+It’s sugar crystals, not the mould.
 Dried figs can be preserved for several years.

 Dried Figs Nutrition

 They are quite high in calories – approximately 240 calories per 100 grams.
-In drying process the amount of protein in the figs rises to 3-6% and the content of sugar to 50-70%.
-But don’t be frightened by the amount of calories in dried figs. Natural sugar is easily digested and assimilated.
+In the drying process, the amount of protein in the figs rises to 3-6% and the content of sugar to 50-70%.
+But don’t be frightened by the number of calories in dried figs. Natural sugar is easily digested and assimilated.

 It contains starch and organic acids; unsaturated fatty acids, protein and fats (in small quantities); vitamins A, C, B, carotene; minerals – calcium, phosphorus, magnesium, sodium, iron and potassium (most of all).
 Dried figs have so much potassium that it can only be exceeded by the nuts.
 Potassium is vital for our nervous and cardiovascular systems.
 Besides, the amount of iron in the figs bypasses the well-known source of iron – an apple.
 As we know all the mental processes in the brain involve iron.